Chapter Thirty Three I

 Lacy, “They respond well to the freedom.
 I think any girls who take advantage are spoken to by the others.
 I seldom have to take strict action,” she turns to me, “I understand you are quite an accomplished martial artist.”

 “I’m working on it.
 Master Kim has high standards, and C-mom is his lead instructor.
 I can’t let them down.”

 Lacy shakes hands with Susan and Chris, gives Janah a hug, and walks us to the front entrance.
 Returning to her office, Lacy has just the hint of a smile on her face.
 She gained a wonderful new student for her school and, if things checked out with Master Kim, would be adding a fresh new class in the process.
 C-mom’s reputation of working with women is better known to Lacy than she let on.
 She also knew that there must be something extraordinary or Janah would never have been so close to me.

 She thinks, ‘I wish everything was this easy, that girl is a gift.
 Thank you Janah….again’

-She will, however, ask about Master Kim, to do her homework on me, and to satisfy her curiosity.
+She will, however, ask about Master Kim, partly doing her homework, mostly to satisfy her curiosity.
 Even more intriguing, she had seen glimpses into the possibility of opening herself a bit.
 Janah had helped her peel back the defenses.
-She was realizing that while being self enclosed felt protective, the same wall that kept some pain out, kept it in as well.
+She was realizing that while being self enclosed felt protective, the same wall that kept pain out keeps it in as well.
 It was becoming a different world.